Tom-Reeve/Minesweeper/README.md

-A recreating of the classic minesweeper game!
+A recreation of the classic minesweeper game!